 Finally, if you’re looking for an extremely cheap interactive display, Hushida 55” inch is a perfect display.
 Of course, A 2000USD price range isn’t cheap by any means but remember that you’re dealing with a large 4K monitor.

 DTEN ON: Best Touch Screen Monitor for Zoom

 Zoom becomes the most popular remote conference application for a while, the 55” inch DTEN ON is specially designed and optimized for Zoom meetings.
-This interactive display has similar pricing as Vibe interactive, also features similar specifications and features.
+This interactive display has similar pricing as Vibe interactive and also features similar specifications and features.
 At the heart of the display is a customized Windows 10 with Zoom Administrator Login.

-The display is amazing, rocks a full 4K screen resolution at a standard 16:9 aspect ratio, delivers vibrant and clear imagery.
+The display is amazing, rocks a full 4K screen resolution at a standard 16:9 aspect ratio, and delivers vibrant and clear imagery.
 DTEN uses a capacitive multi-touch screen similar to mobile displays.
 The display has whiteboard features that provide drawing and writing facilities.
-Touch response is up to mark, some minor hiccup is noticeable in extreme fast touch.
+Touch response is up to mark, some minor hiccup is noticeable in extremely fast touch.

 Unlike other interactive displays, DTEN attached a 4K webcam that can capture images from 120o angles.
 The integrated 16-microphone array is also excellent and can pick up sound from 60 feet distance.
-The microphone’s noise-filtering capability is excellent, removes unwanted background noise, and delivers crystal clear voice during zoom conference.
+The microphone’s noise-filtering capability is excellent, removes unwanted background noise, and delivers crystal clear voice during zoom conferences.